lucasjoliveau/doc/en/applications/finance/accounting/get_started/cheat_sheet.md

 is like a company’s DNA!

 Every account listed in the chart of accounts belongs to a specific category.
-In Odoo, each account has a unique code and belongs to one of these
+In Konvergo ERP, each account has a unique code and belongs to one of these
 categories:

   * **Equity and subordinated debts**